mvz/gir_ffi/README.md

 ## Hacking and contributing

-If you want to help out, have a look at TODO.rdoc, and check the notes in the code (e.g., using `dnote`).
+If you want to help out, have a look at TODO.md, and check the notes in the code (e.g., using `dnote`).
 Feel free to file bugs or send pull requests.